klust/LUMI-BE-training-materials/docs/intro-evolving/08-Binding.md

 LUMI User Support is investigating whether it isn't better to change the concept of "socket" in Slurm given how important it sometimes is to carefully map onto L3 cache domains for performance.

 ???
-Note "How to understand masks?"
+Note "How to understand masks?
+(Click to expand)"

     Masks indicate which (virtual) cores can be used.
 A mask is really a series of bits with each bit corresponding to a virtual core.
 The least significant bit corresponds to core 0,